-Available to students enrolled in the B.A. in Government and Public Policy program, this option allows students' first year of enrollment at the University of Baltimore School of Law to fulfill the requirements of their last year of undergraduate study.
-It requires a cumulative cross-institutional grade point average of 3.35 or better as computed by the Credential Assembly Service and an LSAT score of 150 or better.
+Available to students enrolled in the B.S. in Criminal Justice and the B.A. in Policy, Politics and International Affairs programs, this option allows students' first year of enrollment at The University of Baltimore School of Law to fulfill the requirements of their last year of undergraduate study.
+It requires a cumulative cross-institutional grade point average of 3.5 or better as computed by the Credential Assembly Service and an LSAT score of 150 or better or a cumulative cross-institutional grade point average of 3.0 or better and an LSAT score of 154 or better as computed by the Credential Assembly Service.
 This option is available only if students are continuously enrolled at the University from their undergraduate major into their law school education.

-To pursue the option, students must complete the 93 undergraduate credits required for their degree and complete a minimum of 33 credits at UB, excluding AP, IB, DANTES, CLEP or challenge examinations.
-Students must complete all lower- and upper-division General Education requirements, and apply to the UB School of Law.
+To pursue the option, students must complete the 90-93 undergraduate credits required for their degree and complete a minimum of 33 credits at UBalt, excluding AP, IB, DANTES, CLEP or challenge examinations.
+Students must complete all lower- and upper-division General Education requirements, and apply to the UBalt School of Law.
 Admission is for the fall semester only (note that the law school cannot make an admission decision until students have completed 75 credits of undergraduate coursework), and a completed application must be submitted by April 1.
 Students should take the LSAT no later than February of the calendar year in which they would like to enter law school.